Tractable Optimal Experimental Design using Transport Maps: Background

 However, the aforementioned challenge of evaluating the summands remains.
 Exact evaluation of each summand is generally infeasible, and some efficient approximation is needed.
 These approximations typically require access to the posterior distribution for many realizations of the data and design.
-Additionally, in defining both criteria, we have assumed the ability to sample from generally intractable distributions, \ie, $\bd^{(i)} \sim \pi_{\bd \given \be}$ in~\eqref{eq:A-objectiveSAA} and $\paren[big](){\bd^{(i)}, \bm^{(i)}} \sim \pi_{\bd, \bm \given \be}$ in~\eqref{eq:D-objectiveSAA} for any design choice $\be \in \eSpace$.
-While efficient MCMC methods for obtaining these samples and thus exploring intractable distributions have been developed in recent years (see, \eg,~\cite{DodwellKetelsenScheichlTeckentrup:2015:1, CuiLawMarzouk:2016:1}), using these approaches to solve the OED problem would require generating a different set of samples for each design realization in an iterative optimization algorithm, which can get prohibitively expensive.
+While efficient MCMC methods for obtaining posterior samples and thus exploring intractable distributions have been developed in recent years (see, \eg,~\cite{DodwellKetelsenScheichlTeckentrup:2015:1, CuiLawMarzouk:2016:1}), using these approaches to solve the OED problem~\eqref{eq:A-objectiveSAA} would require generating a different set of samples at each design for each data sample in an iterative optimization algorithm, which can get prohibitively expensive and leads to noisy evaluations of the utility function.

-An alternative approach that enables rapid sampling from the joint density~$\pi_{\bd, \bm}$ as well as from the marginal~$\pi_\bd$ and conditional~$\pi_{\bm \given \bd}$ for any fixed design is based on transportation of measure.
-The idea is to construct a deterministic coupling between a product-form reference distribution $\nu_{\bd, \bm}$ and the joint distribution for the observational and inference random variables $\mu_{\bd, \bm}$.
-A particular choice of this coupling, or transport map, called the Knothe-Rosenblatt rearrangement, offers a way to obtain \iid samples from the posterior distribution and an explicit representation of the posterior density $\pi_{\bm \given \bd}$ for any $\bd \in \dSpace$.
-In the following section, we summarize the key tools and ideas of the approach presented in~\cite{CuiDolgovZahm:2023:1} that we extend to OED in~\cref{section:transport_OED}.
+Instead, we employ a measure-transport approach that enables rapid sampling from the joint density~$\pi_{\bd, \bm \given \be}$, the marginal~$\pi_{\bd \given \be}$, and posterior~$\pi_{\bm \given \bd,\be}$ for any fixed design.
+The idea, which builds on~\cite{CuiDolgovZahm:2023:1}, is to construct a deterministic coupling between a product-form reference distribution $\nu_{\be, \bd, \bm}$ and the joint distribution for the design, observational and inference random variables $\mu_{\be, \bd, \bm}$.
+A particular choice of this coupling, or transport map, called the Knothe-Rosenblatt rearrangement, \enquote{exposes} conditional densities and is thus crucial for our approach.